gatsbyjs/gatsby/docs/docs/file-system-route-api.md

 ## Creating collection routes

-Given the example that you source a `product.yaml` file and multiple markdown blog posts Gatsby will automatically infer the fields and create multiple [nodes](/docs/glossary#node) for both types (`Product` and `MarkdownRemark`).
-As usual, you can perform queries like `allProduct` or `allMarkdownRemark` but you're also able to access that information directly in the file path.
+Imagine a Gatsby project that sources a `product.yaml` file and multiple Markdown blog posts.
+At build time, Gatsby will automatically [infer](/docs/glossary/#inference) the fields and create multiple [nodes](/docs/glossary#node) for both types (`Product` and `MarkdownRemark`).
+There are two ways you could query for that data:

+* You can perform GraphQL queries like `allProduct` or `allMarkdownRemark` from inside a component, as usual.
+* You can use the File System Route API to access node information directly from the file path.

-To do that, use curly braces (`{ }`) to signify dynamic URL segments that relate to a field within the node.
+To use the File System Route API, use curly braces (`{ }`) in your filenames to signify dynamic URL segments that relate to a field within the node.
 Here are a few examples:

-- `src/pages/products/{Product.name}.js => /products/burger`
-- `src/pages/products/{Product.fields__sku}.js => /products/001923`
-- `src/pages/blog/{MarkdownRemark.parent__(File)__name}.js => /blog/learning-gatsby`
+- `src/pages/products/{Product.name}.js` will generate a route like `/products/burger`
+- `src/pages/products/{Product.fields__sku}.js` will generate a route like `/products/001923`
+- `src/pages/blog/{MarkdownRemark.parent__(File)__name}.js` will generate a route like `/blog/learning-gatsby`

-Gatsby uses the content within the curly braces to generate GraphQL queries to retrieve the nodes that should be built for a given collection.
-This is the query that Gatsby uses to grab all the nodes and create a page for each of them.
-Gatsby also adds `id` to every query automatically to simplify how to integrate with page queries.
+At build time, Gatsby uses the content within the curly braces to generate GraphQL queries to retrieve the nodes that should be built for a given collection.
+Gatsby then runs those queries to grab all the nodes and create a page for each of them.
+Gatsby also adds an `id` field to every query automatically, to simplify integration with page queries.

 There are some general syntax requirements when using collection routes:

-- Filenames must start and end with curly braces (`{ }`)
+- Filenames must start and end with curly braces (`{ }`).
-- Types can be both lowercase and uppercase (e.g. `MarkdownRemark` or `contentfulMyContentType`)
+- Types can be both lowercase and uppercase (e.g. `MarkdownRemark` or `contentfulMyContentType`).
-- The initial type name must be followed by a dot
+- The initial type name must be followed by a period (`.`).

-> Note: To keep things consistent only capitalized type names are used in the examples
+> Note: To keep things consistent, only capitalized type names are used in the examples.

-Moreover, you cannot only name files but also folders with this syntax and create nested routes, for example:
+In addition to files, you can also name folders with this syntax.
+This allows you to create nested routes.
+For example:

-- `src/pages/products/{Product.name}/{Product.color}.js => /products/fidget-spinner/red`
-- `src/pages/products/{Product.name}/template.js =>`
+- `src/pages/products/{Product.name}/{Product.color}.js` will generate a route like `/products/fidget-spinner/red`
+- `src/pages/products/{Product.name}/template.js` will generate a route like `/products/fidget-spinner/template`

 ### Dot notation